 The Conable Scholarship provides for conference registration, transportation, housing for six nights, and per diem expenses.
 The recipient also will receive a one-year membership in the Freedom to Read Foundation.
 In return, the recipient will be expected to attend various FTRF and other intellectual freedom meetings and programs at conference, consult with a mentor/board member, and present a report about their experiences and thoughts.

-The 2014 ALA Annual Conference will be held June 26-July 1 in Las Vegas, NV.
+The 2015 ALA Annual Conference will be held June 25-30 in San Francisco, CA.

 The Conable Scholarship is supported entirely by your contributions.
-To make a donation, please click here or call us at (312) 280-4226.
+To make a donation to the Conable Fund, please click here or call us at (312) 280-4226.

 Who is eligible?